- Get Started

 1. Specify Validation of Additional Data#

-object parameter, you must specify validation rules for the allowed properties in the object.
+Before passing custom data in the additional_data object parameter, you must specify validation rules for the allowed properties in the object.

-To do that, use the middleware route object defined in src/api/middlewares.ts
+To do that, use the middleware route object defined in src/api/middlewares.ts.

-For example, create the file src/api/middlewares.ts
+For example, create the file src/api/middlewares.ts with the following content:

-whose value is an object of key-value pairs.
-The keys indicate the name of accepted properties in the additional_data
+The middleware route object accepts an optional parameter additionalDataValidator whose value is an object of key-value pairs.
+The keys indicate the name of accepted properties in the additional_data parameter, and the value is Zod validation rules of the property.

-In this example, you indicate that the additional_data
+In this example, you indicate that the additional_data parameter accepts a brand property whose value is an optional string.

 2. Pass the Additional Data in a Request#

-parameter of a request to the Create Product API Route.
+You can now pass a brand property in the additional_data parameter of a request to the Create Product API Route.

 For example: